Nintendo Switch 2: Third-party support

 Microsoft Gaming's Phil Spencer said that as part of their ongoing multiplatform distribution strategy, they will support the Switch 2 with ports of their Xbox games.
-Early releases from Microsoft subsidiaries include Tony Hawk's Pro Skater 3 + 4 from Activision, as well as Fallout 4 - Anniversary Edition and Indiana Jones and the Great Circle from Bethesda Softworks, while Halo: The Master Chief Collection and Microsoft Flight Simulator 2024 from Xbox Game Studios are reportedly planned for the system.
+Early releases from Microsoft subsidiaries include Tony Hawk's Pro Skater 3 + 4 from Activision, as well as Fallout 4 - Anniversary Edition and Indiana Jones and the Great Circle from Bethesda Softworks.
 Microsoft had previously signed an agreement with Nintendo to bring future entries in the Call of Duty franchise to their platforms as part of their acquisition bid for Activision Blizzard, which became legally binding in February 2023.

-Publisher Ubisoft commented that they were "in love" with the console following its reveal, and released ports of Star Wars Outlaws and Assassin's Creed Shadows for the system during its launch window, while Shadows predecessor Assassin's Creed Mirage is also reportedly in development.
+Publisher Ubisoft commented that they were "in love" with the console following its reveal, and released ports of Star Wars Outlaws and Assassin's Creed Shadows for the system during its launch window.
 Weicong Wu, producer of Marvel Rivals, expressed interest in bringing the game to the Switch 2, having stated that the team has already contacted Nintendo and possessed dev kits.
 However, he has stated that it will only come to the Switch 2 if the game's performance is satisfactory.

 Around August 2025, Digital Foundry reported that smaller and indie studios had said that Nintendo was not providing Switch 2 hardware development kits, and directing them to focus on releases for the original Switch, which would still be playable on the Switch 2 with backwards compatibility.
-Nintendo had not made clear what the reasonings behind this was, but this decision was preventing these developers from releasing native Switch 2 titles with support for the console's updated hardware or additional functionality like GameChat.
+Nintendo had not made clear what the reasonings behind this was, but this decision was preventing these developers from releasing native Switch 2 games with support for the console's updated hardware or additional functionality like GameChat.